threefoldtech/tfchain/pallets/substrate-validator-set/validator_request.md

 ## Flow explained

-Any user can create a request to become a validator, the object looks as following:
+Anyone can apply to become a validator by calling the `create_validator_request` extrinsic on the `substrate-validator-set` pallet.
+This call must be signed by the account that wants to become a member of the DAO Council.

+The object looks as following:

 ```rust
 pub struct ValidatorRequest<AccountId> {